June-Skeeter/Police_Involved_Deaths_Canada/Inputs/Police_Involved_Deaths_Canada/README.md

 * Police Killings and Police-Involved Deaths from July 1, 2020 to April 4
 	* -I've backtrakced everything from KillerCopsCanada thru Nov 2020

-4) I've tried to aviod making assumptions on race of the victims when it is unspecified.
+4) I've avioded making assumptions on race of the victims when it is unspecified.
 The only exception: if an incident occured in a first nation community, I have assumed the victim was Indigenous.